We can’t get enough of buttermilk biscuits. They are easy to make and we’ve been making them for YEARS. Seriously.

 Use a biscuit cutter or a jar to cut your biscuits.
 I use a mason jar, because I have a gazillion on hand.

 Place biscuits on baking sheet or in a biscuit pan pressed up against each other and bake on 450 degrees for about 12 minutes.
-Again, baking time will vary a little depending on the type of baking sheet you use (a baking stone takes longer) and size of the biscuits.
+Again, baking time will vary a little depending on the type of baking dish you use (a baking stone takes longer) and size of the biscuits.
+We like to use a cast iron pan.

 Butter them up, top them with jam (or my amazing Homemade Sausage Gravy) and ENJOY!